deniznida/jQuery-user-input-calculator-ruby-007-public/README.md

     1. the calculator should store 2 separate numbers as variables.
     2. the calculator should store the operation the user chooses as a variable holding a string: '+', '-', '*', '/'.
-    3. when a user clicks increment or decrement buttons it should add one or subtract one from a variable storing that number and update the <h2 class="number"> showing the updated number.
+    3. when a user clicks increment or decrement buttons it should add one or subtract one from a variable storing that number and update the h2 with a class="number" showing the updated number.
     4. When the user clicks the operation buttons it should change the string that is being stored in the operation variable.
     5. When the user clicks the equals button, the calculator should update a result variable based on the operation choosen and the value of the two numbers.
-It should then report the result into the <h2 id="result">.
+It should then report the result into the h2 with an id="result".

 See a live working example of the simple calculator [here](http://flatiron-school-curriculum.github.io/fe-jquery-simple-calc/)